jefferyYu/DualHierarchicalTransformer/README.md

 # Coupled Hierarchical Transformer
-Preprocessed SemEval-2017 and PHEME Datasets and Codes for our paper: Coupled Hierarchical Transformer for Stance-Aware Rumor Verification in Social Media Conversations.
+Preprocessed SemEval-2017 and PHEME Datasets and Codes for our paper: Coupled Hierarchical Transformer for Stance-Aware Rumor Verification in Social Media Conversations (https://aclanthology.org/2020.emnlp-main.108.pdf).

 Author